Resources

 Campaign tools

-Methodist Divestment Guide – a resource on how local churches, Circuits and Districts can divest from fossil fuels.
-This resource was produced by Operation Noah in partnership with the Methodist Zero Carbon Group.
+Church of England Divestment Guide – A resource on how local churches, dioceses and the national church can divest from fossil fuels.

 - For general resources for churches on climate change, see the Resources page on the Operation Noah website.